SumitSatam/DataCollectionScripts/README.md

 Code 1: convertsheet.py

 > Modifying Sheet ('.csv' file) according to the requirement i.e.- add column, process & modify the data on the sheet.

+Code 2: video_downloader.py

+> Downloads all the videos mentioned in the '.csv' file.